-As of January 31, 2023 and 2022, the Company had goodwill of \$4.5 million and \$4.6 million, respectively.
+The Company had goodwill of \$4.5 million as of both January 31, 2024 and 2023.
 The changes to goodwill during these periods relate to foreign currency translation adjustments.

 Goodwill is not amortized but is subject to periodic testing for impairment at the reporting unit level, which is at or one level below the operating segment level.
 The Company operates as one operating segment, which represents its one reporting unit.
 The test for impairment is conducted annually each November 1st, or more frequently if events occur or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount.